yonaskolb/Mint/README.md

 ```

 ### Linking
-By default Mint symlinks your installs into `usr/local/bin` on `mint install`, unless `--no-link` is passed.
-This means a package will be accessible from anywhere, and you don't have to prepend commands with `mint run package`.
-Note that only one linked version can be used at a time though.
+By default Mint symlinks your installs into `~/.mint/bin` on `mint install`, unless `--no-link` is passed.
+This means a package will be accessible from anywhere, and you don't have to prepend commands with `mint run package`, as long as you add `~/.mint/bin` to your `$PATH`.
+Note that only one linked version can be used at a time.
 If you need to run a specific older version use `mint run`.

 ### Mintfile
 A `Mintfile` can specify a list of versioned packages.
 It makes installing and running these packages easy, as the specific repos and versions are centralized.